Research course

 Entry requirements

-• A good honours degree (typically a 2:1 or above) in psychology that confers Graduate Basis for Chartership (GBC) from the British Psychological Society.
+• A good honours degree (2:1 or above) in psychology that confers Graduate Basis for Chartership (GBC) from the British Psychological Society.
+A 2:2 degree classification that confers GBC plus a Masters degree would be considered equivalent to the above criteria.
 A Masters degree or other relevant academic qualifications would also support an application.
+Conversion degrees that confer GBC are also acceptable.

 Months of entry